GIJoseph/School/README.md

+# Joseph Goergen School
-This github is for projects that I did while in school
+## This github is for projects that I did while in school.